proof88/PGE/PGE/docpages/menu-04-Networking.md

 Note that this approach also means that clients also have to simulate physics, otherwise they cannot properly predict new player positions, e.g. they need to do collision check against walls.

 TODO: I should also check if GNS automatically re-sends lost messages or not?
 Is the order of messages is guaranteed?

-\subsubsection server_behavior New Server Behavior (from v0.1.3)

-**Without client-side prediction**:
-Remember that with the naive approach, we immediately processed the messages received from clients.
-We don't do this anymore, since server also has tickrate and we should stick to it: game simulation and input sampling is happening in each tick, not in each frame.
-So whenever a client input message is received on server-side, instead of processing it immediately, we enqueue it.
-Server dequeues all received messages at its next tick, and responses will be also sent out at this time in the separate sendUserUpdates().
-Alternatively, we don't need to send out response/update messages with the tickrate frequency, we can have a separate frequency for that, called **cl_updaterate**.
-Rule is: **tickrate >= cl_updaterate**.
-We can lower the required bandwidth if we set a lower value.
-The lower the value, the more we depend on client-side lerp and input-prediction to smooth out player movement experience.

-Interesting fact: the original Doom [used P2P lockstep mechanism multiplayer](https://www.gabrielgambetta.com/client-side-prediction-server-reconciliation.html), which at that time was not good to be played over the Internet.
-Then Quake introduced the client-server model with the client-side lerp, which was good for LAN, but less good on Internet with bigger distances between machines.
-So they introduced client-side prediction in QuakeWorld.

 \section cs_1_6_rates_explained Counter-Strike 1.6 Rates Explained